xyixanov8950-sketch/ASTP-autoscript/README.md

 This script is designed for quickly replacing code inside a .py file Perfect for Vibe Coders — those who write code with the help of Artificial Intelligence

-The script window is styled like Windows XP

 How to use:
 0. Download EXE files